Calculation of Kapitza resistance with kinetic equation: Model

 Let us find the set of amplitudes $A^{L,R}, B^{L,R}$.

-When substituting the equilibrium distribution function in system (3), the system must become an identity for any set of reflection and transmission amplitudes, since at the same crystal temperatures there is no heat transfer between them, and the phonon distribution functions are equilibrium.
+When substituting the equilibrium distribution function into system (2), the system must become an identity for any set of reflection and transmission amplitudes, since at the same crystal temperatures there is no heat transfer between them, and the phonon distribution functions are equilibrium distribution functions.

-This equation is an analog to the principle of the detailed equilibrium of the classical DMM \cite{Swar2}.
+This equation is analogous to the principle of the detailed equilibrium of the classical DMM \cite{Swar2}.

 For the conservation of flow equation (1), we proceed to the continuous form in the same way as we did for the matching equations: